Vheissu: Title and packaging

 On June 15, 2005, the album's title was announced as Vheissu (pronounced "vee-sue").
 Kensrue found the phrase Vheissu in the book V. by Thomas Pynchon, which he was reading in early 2002.
 Kensrue posted a detailed analysis of the name, explaining that as it had no concrete meaning, hoping people would attribute the word specifically to the album and its accompanying songs.
 Breckenridge explained that Kensrue "thought it was a really pretty sounding word ...
 It's just kind of thrown out there".
 Though in one interview Breckenridge said it was not a real word, in another interview he said it was also the name of a "gateway at the bottom of Mount Vesuvius to a bunch of tunnels into the underworld".

 The cover artwork for Vheissu was posted online on July 14, 2005; it was created by author Dave Eggers and artist Brian McMullen.
 The artwork, which echoed a 1930s ouija board, features depictions of mystical creatures and questions spread around it.
 Although Eggers had not done any freelance work in years by that point, he was interested in working with the band.
 After meeting with them and reading the album's lyrics, he was keen to help them.
 McMullen created the final cover after Eggers and the band had chosen a basic concept.
-Breckenridge said the band's idea came from looking at the cover of McSweeney, a collection of short stories that Eggers had done previously.
+Breckenridge said the band's idea came from looking at the cover of the eleventh issue of Timothy McSweeney's Quarterly Concern, a literary journal founded by Eggers.
 In late 2004, Kensrue had been reading Eggers' book How We Are Hungry (2004); less than a month after this, the band began working with him.
 Kensrue said "references to Vheissu in [Pynchon's] book (and in critiques of the book) which could serve to inform aspects of the artwork".
 The German phrase "Wie heisst du?" and English phrases are included on the cover; Eddie Breckenridge said they combined phrases from different languages so they could be read as "one possible meaning of the word 'Vheissu.
 Kensrue thought the phrases were "appropriate since one of the themes developing in my lyrics for the record is the ways in which we define ourselves", explaining that "Wie heisst du?" translated to "What is your name?"

 A special edition, limited to 75,000 copies, was also released containing a booklet detailing the creation process of each track, and a gold-colored cover.
 Riley Breckenridge explained how they were fans of jazz albums, which would have liner notes describing the writing and recording of them, and wanted to emulate that for the special version.
 They intentionally limited this edition because of budgetary reasons, and as they were aware of how many of their fans would be buying it in the first week of release.
 A portion of each sale was donated to the 826 Valencia project, which was set up by Eggers to aid kids with their writing abilities.